pzhine/k9/README.md

 For example, 4663 would result in the following list: 'gone', 'good', 'goof', 'home', 'hone', 'hood', 'hoof'

+If no combinations match a word in the word list for the current language, the server performs a prefix search and returns the results.

+For example, when using the French word list, 66674 would result in 'monsi' because it is a prefix of 'monsieur'.

+The prefix indecies for each wordlist are built by the [js-search](https://github.com/bvaughn/js-search) package when the server starts.

 Getting Started
 ---------------
 1. Install the app: